What is a natural swimming pool and how does a natural swimming pool work?

-A large area of land is required for the construction of a natural swimming pool.
+A large area of land is required to construct a natural swimming pool.

-Though the maintenance cost is comparatively lesser, the initial cost to build a natural swimming pool may be high.
+Though the maintenance cost is comparatively lesser, the initial price to build a natural swimming pool may be high.

 The water may appear brownish as it is organic in nature.

 Can you construct a Do-It-Yourself natural swimming pool?